Dispersive determination of electroweak-scale masses: HIGGS BOSON MASS

-The purpose of introducing the arbitrary scale $\Lambda$ will become clear shortly.
-Because $\Delta\rho(v)$ diminishes at large $v$; namely, the major contribution to Eq.~(\ref{i2}) comes from the region with finite $v$, we can expand Eq.~(\ref{i2}) into a power series in $1/u$ for sufficiently large $u$ by inserting $1/(u-v)=\sum_{i=1}^\infty v^{i-1}/u^i$.
+Because $\Delta\rho(v)$ diminishes at large $v$; namely, the major contribution to Eq.~(\ref{i2}) comes from the region with finite $v$, we can expand Eq.~(\ref{i2}) into a power series in $1/u$ for sufficiently large $|u|$ by inserting $1/(u-v)=\sum_{i=1}^\infty v^{i-1}/u^i$.
+Note that $u$, i.e., $m_S$ could be a complex number, as indicated in Fig.~\ref{fig1}.
 Equation~(\ref{i2}) then dictates a vanishing coefficient for every power of $1/u$.
 We start with the case with $N$ vanishing coefficients,

 where $N$ will be pushed to infinity eventually.
 The first $N$ polynomials $L_{0}^{(\alpha)}(v)$, $L_{1}^{(\alpha)}(v)$, $\cdots$, $L_{N-1}^{(\alpha)}(v)$ are composed of the terms $1$, $v$, $\cdots$, $v^{N-1}$ appearing in the above expressions.
 Equation~(\ref{i3}) thus implies an expansion of $\Delta\rho(v)$ in terms of the generalized Laguerre polynomials $L_j^{(\alpha)}(v)$ with degrees $j$ not lower than $N$,